formsandflows/PACo/Canvas components/PACo_CommandBar_B.md

 | TextPaddingRight | The padding right of the text. |

 This component allows for up to 8 commands.

-When a command shoud not be used:
-- set the property "SelectedItems" to "##"

-, for the related command.
-Use this when a command should never been shown.
-Use the custom property "cmp_Authorization" for RBAC (Role Based Access Control) scenario's.

 ### cmp_OnSelect
 This custom property contains a required parameter called "cmp_Param_CommandID" which contains the ID of the command clicked on.
 When the menu indicator is clicked on, a 0 (zero) is returned.